yubik-studio/yubik-studio.github.io/README.md

 My advice is always based on practical experience.
 Technology changes, but the people who create technology are surprisingly constant.
 Somewhere in this long collection of projects and accomplishments you may find something that resonates with your current needs.

-My thinking about creative teams and their management appears in **[Strategic Research and Development](https://open.substack.com/pub/yubik/p/strategic-research-and-development).**  There are many parallels between art and science, especially around the issue of intellectual property and who controls it.
+My thinking about creative teams and their management appears in **[Strategic Research and Development: Managing Scientists and Engineers in their inventive roles](https://open.substack.com/pub/yubik/p/strategic-research-and-development).**  There are many parallels between art and science, especially around the issue of intellectual property and who controls it.

 ## EXPERIENCE